THAILAND

 Travel within Thailand

 It is relatively cheap to fly between the main tourist areas and there are a selection of airlines to consider for your internal flights.
 We have used Nok Air (where we flew on the cutest plane I've ever seen!) a couple of times (from Phuket to Bangkok) and have been perfectly happy with the service.
-We used Thai Airways to fly from Bangkok to Krabi and have also used Air Asia for that journey and had no delays or problems whatsoever.
-Watch out for low luggage allowances when making your booking.
-We have never been charged (although Nok Air advised us once that we were slightly over the limit but they weren't going to charge us, which was nice) but we have seen people having to pay supplements and not being happy about it.
+We used Thai Airways to fly from Bangkok to Krabi, Bangkok Airways to travel from Bangkok to Trat and have also used Air Asia for that journey and for our flight between Phnom Penh and Bangkok and had no delays or problems.
+However, watch out for low luggage allowances when making your booking.
+We were charged for excess baggage by Air Asia in 2008 which was annoying as we had less in our bags than on our outward journey where we weren't over the limit.
+It wasn't a huge amount but it's still a bit frustrating when that happens.
+Nok Air advised us once that we were slightly over the limit but they weren't going to charge us, which was nice.
 As long as you know it is a possibility and remember the flights are cheap anyway.
-Another option is Bangkok Airways who we used back in 1990 with no problems, but haven't used since.

 Thailand has a well-maintained rail system that reaches the majority of the country with a selection of different classes, from coach to private sleeper, and different services, from regular to express, although even the express service is not particularly fast.
 This website has lots of useful information for people wanting to travel by train in Thailand.